DPigeon/Money-Tree/.github/CONTRIBUTING.md

 Use the imperative mood ("Move cursor to..." not "Moves cursor to...")

 Since GitHub Actions will be used on the CICD pipeline, the [GitHub Tag Action](https://github.com/marketplace/actions/github-tag) will be used to autoincrement our application's version.
-To have a good versioning system, use the following commit message format **only once in your "feature" branch** to make the version increment using semantic versioning.
+To have a good versioning system, use the following commit message format **only once in your "feature" branch** to make the version increments using semantic versioning.
 Each message consists of a header, a body and a footer.
 The header has a **type**, a **scope** and a **subject** like so:
 ```
 <type>(<scope>): <subject>